tshepang/blog/content/pipe dream: Basic Income for South African adults.md

 -   Settling for R375 per week makes the problem go away
 -   Settling for R280 per week means Company Income Tax need not be doubled, to avoid companies running away from the country.
-But that\'s now lower than Old Age Grant, so we\'ll stop there as the worst compromise.
+But that's now lower than Old Age Grant, so we'll stop there as the worst compromise.

 Why R500